Deploy Plane with Docker

 Install Community Edition

-The Commercial edition includes a free plan and the flexibility to upgrade.
-If you want to install the Community edition, follow these steps:
+The Commercial edition comes with a free plan and the flexibility to upgrade to a paid plan at any point.
+If you still want to install the Community edition, follow the steps below:

 Prerequisites